 How the Demand Flexibility Service works

-New for Winter 2023/24, within day as well as day ahead test notifications have been introduced, to ask consumer households and businesses to reduce their electricity usage at shorter notice than last winter.
+New for Winter 2023/24 - Within day as well as day ahead notifications were introduced, to ask households and businesses to reduce their electricity usage at shorter notice than winter 2022/23.

 Scheme Statistics